List of NFL rivalries: Buffalo Bills vs. Miami Dolphins

-In the AFC East rivalry between the Buffalo Bills and Miami Dolphins, the two teams have played 106 regular season and playoff games, with the Dolphins having a 63–61–1 advantage as of the 2025 season.
+In the AFC East rivalry between the Buffalo Bills and Miami Dolphins, the two teams have played 106 regular season and playoff games, with the Dolphins having a 63–61–1 advantage.
 The intensity of the rivalry stems from the Dolphins winning 20 straight meetings in the 1970s, as well as the emergence of Hall-of-Fame quarterbacks Jim Kelly for Buffalo and Dan Marino for Miami in the 1980s and 1990s.
 It has re-emerged in the 2020s as the Josh Allen-led Bills and Tua Tagovailoa-led Dolphins have consistently competed for the division title, despite Allen holding a decisively winning record against Miami.
 The teams have also met five times in the NFL playoffs, with the Bills holding a 4–1 advantage, including a victory in the 1992 AFC Championship Game.

 Buffalo Bills vs. New York Jets

 This rivalry is not as fierce as other AFC East rivalries, as the two teams have rarely been competitive simultaneously.
 The rivalry briefly heated up when former Jets coach Rex Ryan was coaching for Buffalo from 2015 to 2016.
-The Bills lead the series 72–58 as of the 2025 season.
+The Bills lead the series 73–58.
 The Bills won the rivals' lone post-season meeting in the 1981 AFC Wild Card round.

 Buffalo Bills vs. New England Patriots

 During the Brady–Belichick era, this rivalry became one of the most lopsided in the league, with the Patriots controlling the series under quarterback Tom Brady.
 The Bills have since turned the corner after Brady's departure to Tampa Bay, winning 8 of 11 games afterwards with quarterback Josh Allen, including a 47–17 win in the 2021–22 NFL playoffs.
 Prior to the Brady era, Bills Hall of Fame quarterback Jim Kelly compiled a 12–8 career record against the Patriots.
-The Patriots lead 80–51–1 as of the 2025 season.
+The Patriots currently lead 80–52–1.
 The teams have split their two playoff meetings, with the first one being a Patriots win following the 1963 AFL season.

 Miami Dolphins vs. New York Jets

 The Dolphins and Jets have often competed for divisional supremacy, and have played several classic games.
 This includes the game, known in NFL Lore as the Monday Night Miracle where the Jets erased a 30–7 lead after three quarters and won the game in overtime; as well as the famous Dan Marino fake spike game.
-The Dolphins lead the series at 62–57–1 as of the 2025 season, while the Dolphins have won the only playoff meeting, the 1982 AFC Championship Game.
+The Dolphins lead the series at 63–57–1, while the Dolphins have won the only playoff meeting, the 1982 AFC Championship Game.